 Venezuela has a nationalised oil sector and the country’s economy is solely dependent on oil trade.
-Therefore, fluctuations in the global oil prices directly affect the country’s revenue.
+Therefore, fluctuations in global oil prices directly affect the country’s revenue.

-This gave rise to the second factor involved in the process.
+This gave rise to the second factor.

 2. Subsidies are unsustainable but are never ending: